getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ```

 {% capture __alert_content -%}
 **Be aware of maximum payload size** - There are times, when you may want to send the whole application state as extra data.
-Sentry does not recommend this, as application state can be very large and easily exceed the 200kB maximum that Sentry has on individual event payloads.
-When this happens, you'll get an `HTTP Error 413 Payload Too Large` message as the server response or (when you set `keepalive: true` as a `fetch` parameter), the request will stay `pending` forever (e.g. in Chrome).
+We don't recommend sending the whole application state as extra data because the state can exceed the 200kB maximum Sentry allows for individual payloads.
+If the payload size exceeds the maximum allowed, you'll receive an `HTTP Error 413 Payload Too Large` server response.
+If you set `keepalive: true` as a `fetch` parameter, the request will staying `pending` forever (for example, in Google Chrome).
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"